Joseph-Odhiambo/New-Portfolio/README.md

 ## Known Bugs

-* The contacts form is not operational.
+* There is no known bugs for now maybe in the furture.

 ## Contact Information